Babette Bensoussan: Career and contributions

-Bensoussan was a founder and vice-president for the Society of Competitive Intelligence Professionals (SCIP) in Australia, a member of the Journal of Competitive Intelligence and Management and Competitive Intelligence Review editorial boards.
-She has taught undergraduate, MBA and executive courses on competitive analysis and intelligence at the Sydney Graduate School of Management and Bond University.
-Her work has also focused on business model analysis, competitive positioning analysis, four corners analysis, and shadowing.
+Babette was a founder and vice-president of the Society of Competitive Intelligence Professionals (SCIP) in Australia and has contributed to the Journal of Competitive Intelligence and Management and Competitive Intelligence Review editorial boards.
+Babette’s work extends to business strategy, competitive positioning analysis, four corners analysis, and shadowing, which has enabled leaders and organisations to stay ahead in competitive environments.